raine-works/quiz-api/README.md

 As of today there is only one quiz available.
 How well do you know old greg?
 Available at quizzes.raineworks.com/api/quiz/old-greg

-To use this API you can retrieve a quiz by sending a get request to quizzes.raineworks.com/api/quiz/[ID]
+To use this API you can retrieve a quiz by sending a GET request to quizzes.raineworks.com/api/quiz/[ID]

 Example: The ID for the Old Greg quiz is "old-greg", quizzes.raineworks.com/api/quiz/old-greg.